SantiagoRios-Pro/New-Project/New Subfolder.md

 ## Step 1 – Create a Client View

-The view consolidates Paul Bistre’s holdings into a single structure that powers every query in Step 2.
+The following view consolidates Paul Bistre’s holdings into a single structure that powers every query in Step 2.

 ```sql
 USE Invest; -- database with all clients